FHIR-Tech/fhir-ai-backend/docs/architecture/HEALTHCARE_DATA_PATTERN_REFERENCE.md

 ---

-**This document defines the immutable Healthcare Data Pattern standards that should NEVER change, ensuring consistency, security, and compliance across the FHIR-AI Backend project.**
+**This document defines the immutable FHIR R4B Pattern standards that should NEVER change, ensuring strict compliance with HL7 FHIR standards and consistency across the FHIR-AI Backend project.**